rgerum/saenopy/docs/source/interface_solver.rst

 reference stack
 ~~~~~~~~~~~~~~~
 This parameter can have values depending on the type of experiment.
 If the experiment has a
-specified reference stack (with the relaxed cell) the only option will be:
+specified reference stack (with the relaxed cell) the appropriate option will be:

     - reference stack

-If the measurement does not have such a stack but is a time measurement, the options are
+If the measurement is a timeseries, the options are whether to just use the difference
-whether to just use the difference between subsequent stacks as the deformations ("next"), or to
+between subsequent stacks as the deformations ("next"), or to use the median of all stacks Adding
-use the median of all stacks as a reference stack ("median").
+as a reference stack ("median").
+It is also possible to specify an individual timepoint
+(e.g. after cell seeding or relaxation) by using the "reference stack" option.

     - next
     - median
+    - reference stack

 mesh element size
 ~~~~~~~~~~~~~~~~~